AndrewTweddle/EntelectChallenge2013/README.md

 2. AndrewTweddle.BattleCity.AI contains common classes for:

-    a.
-Coordinating games (Coordinator.cs) - i.e. common administrative functionality for the bot
+    1. Coordinating games (Coordinator.cs) - i.e. common administrative functionality for the bot
-        i.
-This administers the Solver (see below) ii.
-It manages communication with the communicator component (e.g. the test harness web service) iii.
-It manages timing and prompts the solvers when to stop thinking and make a move.
+        1. This administers the Solver (see below)
+        2. It manages communication with the communicator component (e.g. the test harness web service)
+        3. It manages timing and prompts the solvers when to stop thinking and make a move.

-    b.
-Interfaces for communicating with the Game Engine/Harness (ICommunicator, ICommunicatorCallback, RemoteCommunicatorCallback)
+    2. Interfaces for communicating with the Game Engine/Harness (ICommunicator, ICommunicatorCallback, RemoteCommunicatorCallback)

-    c.
-The Solvers\ folder contains the base classes for "solvers" (i.e. interfaces/base classes for the bots)
+    3. The Solvers\ folder contains the base classes for "solvers" (i.e. interfaces/base classes for the bots)

-    d.
-The ScenarioEngine\ folder contains the framework I developed for evaluating a variety of scenarios. and adjusting the values of each tank's available actions according to the scenario.
+    4. The ScenarioEngine\ folder contains the framework I developed for evaluating a variety of scenarios. and adjusting the values of each tank's available actions according to the scenario.

      This was what I ended up using in the competition entry for my bot.

-        i.
-The ScenarioEngine\Scenarios sub-folder contains specific scenarios that I wrote code for. ii.
-It also contains the static ScenarioValueFunctions class with the value functions used for various scenarios.
+        1. The ScenarioEngine\Scenarios sub-folder contains specific scenarios that I wrote code for.
+        2. It also contains the static ScenarioValueFunctions class with the value functions used for various scenarios.
-         TODO: Make this a non-static class and allow multiple scenario-driven bots to compete with different value functions & weightings. iii.
-The ScenarioEngine\MoveGenerators\ subfolder contains classes
+         TODO: Make this a non-static class and allow multiple scenario-driven bots to compete with different value functions & weightings.
+        3. The ScenarioEngine\MoveGenerators\ subfolder contains classes
          to generate combinations of parameters to a scenario e.g. player indexes, tank indexes, directions of attack, etc.
          These could either be used to generate different options and apply weightings to them.
          Or it could be used to generate a search tree.